antelle/argon2-browser/README.md

 ## JS Library

-Until WASM is mature, js library is using only asm.js at the moment.
+Until WASM is mature, js library is using only asm.js.
 Here's how to try it.

 Install with bower:
 ```bash